-Fabricate the light standard from steel of one or two piece construction.
-Provide welds that develop the full strength of the adjacent shaft section.
+Fabricate the light standard from steel using either one- or two-piece construction.
+Construct welds that develop the full strength of the adjacent shaft section.

-Provide either galvanized or stainless steel light standards.
+Provide either galvanized or stainless-steel light standards.
 Provide a shaft that has no more than one longitudinal weld.

-1. Galvanized Material.
+2. Galvanized Material.

-Provide galvanized standards, including the mast arm, shaft, and base that are galvanized as specified Section 854, "Galvanizing".
+Provide galvanized standards, including the mast arm, shaft, and base galvanized as specified in Section 854, "Galvanizing".
 Fabricate round or multi-sided shafts for galvanized steel poles that to have minimum yield strength of 48,000 psi.

-2. Stainless Steel Material.
+3. Stainless Steel Material.